-The hosts were easily dispatched on Wednesday as the visitors took advantage of their weak opposition to make strides in Group G.A hat trick from striker Kostas Mitroglou allowed Olympiakos to hammer Anderlecht 3-0 in the Champions League on Wednesday.
+The hosts were easily dispatched on Wednesday in the European clash the visitors took advantage of their weak opposition to make strides in Group GA hat-trick from striker Kostas Mitroglou allowed Olympiakos to hammer Anderlecht 3-0 in the Champions League on Wednesday.

 The Greece international gave his side a first-half lead from close range before Aleksandar Mitrovic missed from the penalty spot as Anderlecht spurned a golden opportunity to draw level.